 Your total average material costs at these places will be around $5.50 per sq. ft. for a medium sized order of custom fabricated standing seam metal panels.

-For higher-end residential metal roof installations, you should aim for at least gauge 26 steel, or better yet 24 or 22 gauge (smaller number for gauge is better — the smaller the number, the thicker the panel) Galvalume steel or aluminum panels finished with Kynar 500 paint.
+For higher-end residential metal roof installations, you should aim for at least gauge 26 steel, or better yet 24- or 22-gauge (the smaller the gauge number the better — the smaller the number, the thicker the panel) Galvalume steel or aluminum panels finished with Kynar 500 paint.

 All else being equal, Galvalume (zinc-aluminum coated steel) is considered a more premium and hence preferred option vs. the G-90 Galvanized steel (zinc coating only).